kristapsdz/openrsync/README.md

 [fork(2)](https://man.openbsd.org/fork.2)ed from the receiver, and communicating with the receiver and sender.

-The purpose of the generator seems to be responding to file write requests.
-In openrsync, this is accomplished by the receiver itself.
+In openrsync, the generator and receiver are one process, and an event loop is used for speedy responses to read and write requests.

 # Security